Updated on December 8, 2022 by Sarina Tariq

 Semi Aniline leather

-It is not soft but because of the heavy layer of paint it is the most durable.
-The whole top surface is sanded to remove any imperfection and then artificial grain marks are added, then it is painted.
-This means – No water /stain absorption, no scratch marks, no fading.
+It is not soft, but because of the heavy layer of paint, it is the most durable.
+The top surface is sanded to remove imperfections, and artificial grain marks are added and painted.
+This means – No water /stain absorption, scratch marks, or fading.

 Sometimes two coats of dyes are applied on the surface of the leather and then rubbed off to create an attractive rub-off leather.
 This leather is used to make shoes.